jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 Enhancements to the SQL Server \| Workload Analysis, Wait Events and Performance Health drilldowns to reduce loading time and consume less memory. | SOSSE-6598
 On the SQL Server \| Workload Analysis drilldown, right click on a SQL statement to view the SQL statement in an external editor. | SOSSE-5755
 On the SQL Server \| Databases drilldown \| Fragmented indexes page - select multiple indexes to Generate Defragmentation Script for all selected indexes. | SOSSE-2532
-Improved user interface design arround previous unfriendly error message: "Unknown Identifier asked for extended events.
+Improved user interface design around previous unfriendly error message: "Unknown Identifier asked for extended events.
 Please connect." | DS-757

 {% include links.html %}